Slamy/Wiki_MiSTer/Setup-Guide.md

 1. Download the latest SD card installer from [here](https://github.com/MiSTer-devel/SD-Installer-Win64_MiSTer)

 2. Insert your SD card into your card reader.
+All data on the SD card will be deleted!
+Make sure to backup the SD-card!

 3. Extract the `release_201#####.rar` file.